wincent/git-cipher/README.md

 **Note:** If you install the `git-cipher` executable somewhere in your `$PATH`, Git will treat it as a subcommand, which means you can invoke it as `git cipher`.
 Otherwise, you will have to provide the full path to the `git-cipher` executable.

 To install the external prerequisites, use your preferred method.
-For example, on OS X you might choose to use [Homebrew](http://brew.sh/):
+For example, on macOS you might choose to use [Homebrew](http://brew.sh/):

 ```sh
 brew install git gnupg gpg-agent